 The Countries of Game of Thrones

 Starting in season 2, the city of Dubrovnik served as the stand in for King’s Landing (the capital of the Seven Kingdoms).
 In addition, the famous Diocletian’s Palace in Split has been used for scenes in Meereen starting in season 4.
 Many other locations are also featured.
 Though producers stated the country would not be used for filming in season 6, cast members were spotted in costume in Dubrovnik nonetheless.
-For season 7, all production formerly in Croatia has shifted to… (Travel Guide)
+While much of the filming previously done in Croatia has shifted to the country below, it remained a location for some production during season 7.
+(Travel Guide)

 Spain seems to be the new favourite for Game of Thrones.
 It was used in season 5 for Dorne, particularly the famous Alcázar in Seville standing in for the Water Gardens and the Roman bridge of Córdoba used for Volantis.
-For season 6, Spain was the backdrop for some of the series most pivotal moments; a trend the looks set to continue into the seventh (largely when it comes to the more southerly locations).
+For season 6, Spain was the backdrop for some of the series most pivotal moments; a trend that continued into the seventh (largely when it comes to the more southerly locations).
 (Travel Guide)

 Iceland, as it might not surprise you to learn, was used for some of the more northerly scenes in the show.
 Namely this included many places beyond the Wall starting in the second season.
 While certainly frigid looking, they are among some of the most spectacular landscapes on Game of Thrones.
 (Travel Guide)